 Directions to trailhead

 Take I-287 to Exit 57 (Skyline Drive) and proceed north on Skyline Drive for 1.2 miles to the upper parking area for Ramapo Mountain State Forest (on the left, opposite milepost 1.4).

 This relatively short loop hike passes through the sites of two former Boy Scout camps – Camp Tamarack and Camp Todd.
-Each of these camps was situated on a lake, and the hike runs along the shore of both Lake Tamarack and Todd Lake.
+Each of these camps was situated on a lake, and the hike runs along the shores of both Lake Tamarack and Todd Lake.
 A number of relics from these camps are visible along the way (Camp Todd closed in 1985, and Camp Tamarack in 1995).
 Although the hike begins and ends in Ramapo Mountain State Forest, both lakes are located on property owned by Bergen County.

 The trail continues along the lakeshore, soon passing the concrete-and-stone foundations of the former camp waterfront buildings.
 Here, on the left, another rock ledge offers views over the lake (note the plaque for the “Jack Brady Memorial Pier”).
-After passing a balanced boulder, you’ll come to a third viewpoint over the lake.
+After passing a balanced boulder (note the plaque in memory of Walter Bever, Jr., on the lake side of the boulder), you’ll come to a third viewpoint over the lake.
 The trail now moves away from the lake, joining a woods road.
 (To the left, the road leads to the stone dam of the lake, with an attractive waterfall when the water is high.)
-The trail follows the road for 150 feet, then bears left, leaving the road, and continues on a footpath.
+The trail follows the road for 100 feet, then bears left, leaving the road.